How to Accept Apple Pay: Complete Guide for Small Businesses

 Security and Compliance

-• Tokenization: Instead of transmitting actual card numbers, Apple Pay creates unique transaction tokens that cannot be reused if intercepted
+- Tokenization: Instead of transmitting actual card numbers, Apple Pay creates a unique Device Account Number and a transaction-specific dynamic security code that cannot be reused if intercepted.

 Accept Apple Pay Anywhere, Right from Your Phone